 That said, it pays to be picky.
 Not all powders are created equally.
 Take some time to peruse labels and make sure that you’re making a good choice.
 Look for markers of quality such as organic ingredients, all-natural ingredients with names you can pronounce, and focused doses of vitamins and minerals – rather than trace amounts that carry little real benefit.

 There’s a reason that the Coconut Greens label looks like a farmer’s market shopping list rather than an ingredients list.
-We believe that you get out what you put in, so we’ve packed our recipe with only great quality, natural ingredients at dosages that will have you feeling energised and revitalised.
+We believe that you get out what you put in, so we’ve packed our recipe with only great quality, natural ingredients at dosages that will have you feeling energised, hydrated and your immune system revitalised.